Cleaning With Sodium Percarbonate – Everything To Know

 What Should I Not Clean With Sodium Percarbonate?

 Sodium percarbonate is generally safe to use in most applications.
-However, it should never be used to wash wool or silk.
+However, it should never be used to wash wool or silk, or to clean leather.
 See my guide on how to wash wool instead.

 Is It Eco-Friendly?